 Thorough blood work including iron, blood sugar, thyroid and inflammatory markers is required to see a full picture and get a sense of what is going on.
 A gut work-up is also important.
 Neurotransmitters play a role in HPA-D through the gut-brain axis.
 Healing the gut so its producing neurotransmitters again and absorbing nutrients is the key in some patients.
 Supplementing with precursors like 5HTP are helpful in these patterns during treatment.
 You may be noticing that it can take time to get to the root cause of insomnia.
 Often we are also addressing trauma during treatment.
 When we find out what works and are sleeping more, people report feeling that they got their life back.

-Science no longer sees genetics a blueprint that is set in stone.
-In the last two decades we’ve learned that biological inheritance is much more complex and strongly influenced by environmental factors.
-How we live can actually create molecular changes that aren’t encoded in the DNA but do get passed down to our children and grandchildren.
+Scientists no longer see genetics as set in stone.
+In the last two decades we’ve learned that genetic expression and variation is much more complex.
+It’s strongly influenced by environmental factors.
+These actually can create molecular changes that aren’t encoded in the DNA but do get passed down to our children and grandchildren.
+Factors like poor methylation can be addressed through optimizing specific nutrients.

 The sum total of all the environmental factors in our lives is called the exposome.
-Included in this is any exposure to toxins and stress.
-Diet, activity level, social contact and sleep also play in.
-There’s a complex interaction between our exposome and our genes.
+This includes stress, diet, activity level, social contact and toxin exposure.
+There’s a complex interaction between our exposome, which includes what our parents and grandparents were exposed to, and our genes.
 The exposome regulates the activation, suppression and expression of genes.
-Its influence by what happend during our parent’s and even our grandparent’s lives.
-This is epigenetics.
+Epigenetic is the word that describes how our genes can vary in expression without changing the actual code.

 Epigenetics and Methylation

 If you receive the same mutation from both parents you’ll be considered homozygous.
-If you’re heterozygous for a mutation it means you have a single normal, non-mutated copy of the gene and another copy that’s mutated.
-Homozygous mutations are often more serious because whatever enzymes this particular gene codes, are not going to be produced at all.
+If you’re heterozygous for a mutation it means you have a single normal, non-mutated copy of the gene and then you have another copy that’s mutated.
+Homozygous mutations are often more serious because whatever enzymes this particular gene codes, are not going to be produced.

-Another wild part of all this is symptoms don’t always show up even when enzyme activity is reduced significantly.
-So it really is individual.
+Symptoms don’t always show up though even when enzyme activity is reduced significantly so it’s really an individual.
 I’m treating an athlete right now with poor methylation.
-It’s unlikely that we’ll do genetic testing however we will look into the exposome because this accounts of 90% of what’s being expressed.
-A gut infection, chronic stress from undereating or overtraining, a cortisol or thyroid imbalance are all triggers.
+It’s unlikely that we’ll do genetic testing however we will look into some underlying causes.
+You see we really can isolate environmental factors.
+A gut infection, stress from undereating or overtraining, a cortisol or thyroid imbalance can all be triggers for these mutations.
+The trick is to catch them prior to full-blown illness.

+Increasing methylation capacity is certainly a starting point.
 Often people will have low levels of folate, B12 and glutathione.
-Checking these along with inflammatory markers and specific metabolites from the methylation cycle informs treatment.
+Specific metabolites from the methylation cycle may also be missing and there also may be more inflammation.

-Poor methylation increases susceptibility to toxins and infections.
-Impaired detox capacity and immune dysregulation can lead to infertility, mast cell activation syndrome, depression, anxiety, chronic fatigue and miscarriage.
+These are potential markers for poor methylation which also set up a system with increased susceptibility to toxins and infections.
+Impaired detox capacity and immune dysregulation can cause histamine intolerance, depression, anxiety, chronic fatigue, infertility, and miscarriage.

 An Important Difference

-Genetic mutations like these are different than the mutations that are associated with specific diseases like cystic fibrosis and sickle-cell anemia.
-These gene mutations guarantee a person will develop the disease.
+Methylation mutations are not like mutations in genes that cause conditions like cystic fibrosis or sickle-cell anemia.
+A mutation in these genes guarantees a person will develop these diseases.
 With methylation there’s a lot more variation.
-It’s a predisposing factor meaning that it could lead to an issue or be a factor in health.
-This is really dependent on all the individual’s exposome as well as other factors that we don’t even fully understand yet.
+It’s a predisposing factor meaning that it could lead to or be a factor in health issues.
+This is really dependent on all the environmental factors as well as other factors that we don’t even fully understand yet.

-There are two tests I commonly use that have methylation markers.
-One primarily looks at cortisol along with a number of other hormones and their metabolites.
-The other is a test that’s indicated when there are cognitive issues or at the beginning of treatment for a general health overview.
-All the functional labs are listed on my website under ‘Work With Me’.
+In my practice there are two tests I use that have methylation markers.
+One is a hormone test that I use primarily to look at cortisol along with a number of other hormones and their metabolites.
+The other is a test I use when there are cognitive issues or for a general health overview.
+A new test is coming out in 2020.
+Stay tuned as I start to integrate it into my work with people.

 Cortisol is our number one stress hormone.
 It has far-reaching effects on our physiology and health.
 The wisdom of what it does can be harnessed if we understand how it works.